dainst/iiif_image_plug/additional_docs/performance_considerations.md

 Some image formats can not be streamed directly and are written to a temporary file by default, see the documentation for the `IIIFImagePlug.V3.Options` module.

+## Caching

+You can implement your own caching strategy using the optional `info_call/1`, `info_response/2`, `data_call/1` and `data_response/3` callbacks.
+Have a look at the `*_call/1` functions' documentation for two naive examples.

 ## Alternatives to this library

 The plug aims to implement the "level 2" [compliance](https://iiif.io/api/image/3.0/compliance) for the IIIF image API.

 If you only want to provide "level 0" data (the most basic required for tiled viewers), you can preprocess your input images beforehand and serve them as static assets (without any specialized library necessary at runtime).

 There exist several [resources](https://training.iiif.io/dhsi/day-one/level-0-static.html) on how to do this.